 With expansion came the need for better transportation networks; the age of the interstate highway had arrived.
-This would have a huge impact in changing the character of the Regional Center from rural to suburban.
+This would have a huge impact in changing the character of the plan area from rural to suburban.
 The NE I-35 and Loop 410 interchange was complete by the early 1960s.
 Portions of these highways follow the same alignments of several predecessor routes including Loop 13 and the Meridian Highway.

-[See Exhibit 1 - Existing Conditions Atlas]

-Figure 1 - Plan Location Map

-Figure 2 - Study Area Map
+[See Exhibit 1: Existing Conditions Atlas] [See Figure 1: Plan Location Map] [See Figure 2: Study Area Map]